JoshuaLim007/Unity-ScreenSpaceReflections-URP/README.md

 API:
 ![SSR ScreenShot 2](https://i.imgur.com/3KhAHiX.png "Instructions")

-Change SSR settings during runtime:
+**Changing settings during runtime**

-LimSSR.SetSettings(ScreenSpaceReflectionsSettings o)
+    void LimSSR.SetSettings(ScreenSpaceReflectionsSettings o)

-o.StepStrideLength = The length of each ray march stride.
+ - `o.StepStrideLength` = The length of each ray march stride.
 Increasing this will reduce image quality but allow for further objects to be visible in the reflections.

-o.MaxSteps = The number of steps the shader does before ending the ray march.
+ - `o.MaxSteps` = The number of steps the shader does before ending the ray march.
 Increasing this will allow further objects to be visible in the reflections but reduce performance.

-o.Downsample = The number of times the working resolution is downscaled by 2x.
+ - `o.Downsample` = The number of times the working resolution is   downscaled by 2x.
 Increasing this will reduce image quality but   increase performance.

-o.MinSmoothness = The minimum smoothness of a material has to be in order to have reflections
+ - `o.MinSmoothness` = The minimum smoothness of a material has to be in order to have reflections.

-For the best quality, try to minimize StepStrideLength and maximize MaxSteps
+> For the best quality, try to minimize `StepStrideLength` and maximize `MaxSteps`

-LimSSR.Enabled = Enables or Disables the effect.
+    bool LimSSR.Enabled

+ - True: Enables effect
+ - False: Disables effect